 Like these parcels for instance.

-This is a skinnier version of the traditional cabbage rolls in tomato sauce.
+This is a skinnier version of that traditional cabbage rolls recipe in tomato sauce.

 You can turn this one into a vegetarian dinner by stuffing the cabbage rolls with cooked rice and preferably (dried) mushrooms.